 Psychodrama is a method of interrelationship that incorporates sociometry, sociodrama, role training, role theory, group therapy, group psychotherapy and the psychodrama process.
 Since psychodrama is about our relationships with one or more people; family, friends, acquaintances or colleagues, and with ourselves, or, the relationship between groups, it can be thought of as systemic and therefore applies across every discipline and every area of life.
+To see more about the founders of Psychodrama, J.L Moreno and Zerka T. Moreno just click on their names below their pictures.

 The various methods and techniques of the psychodrama method are used in business, in staff training, conflict resolution, counselling and psychology, psychiatry, social work, youth work, medicine, in the community, the home, in the education system including the classroom, in supervision, skills training, trauma and disaster.